-5. Experimental Design
+5. Experimental design

 In order to evaluate modular classification model in real life environment we conducted several experiments in a campus environment.
-The selected sites were located on $3^{rd}$ floor of computer engineering department.
+The selected sites were located on third floor of computer engineering department.
 This floor has a versatile environment containing class rooms, labs and offices.
-We used MATLAB Neural Network Tool Box [32] for training the location classifier.
+We used MATLAB Neural Network Tool Box [22] for training the location classifier.
 Nevertheless, in order to actually deploy trained classifiers onto mobile devices we developed component-based software libraries.
-CompoNet [33] encapsulates arbitrary size and structure of neural networks into a software object which can be invoked as a function from other programs.
+CompoNet [8] encapsulates arbitrary size and structure of neural networks into a software object which can be invoked as a function from other programs.
 Experiments were carried out using a public network of 3COM IEEE 802.11 (a, b, g) WiFi access points at two different sites.
-In order to actually scan signal strengths, two types of consumer devices with built in WiFi Network Interface Cards (NIC) were used for RSS scanning: 1) HP iPAQ Pocket PC running Windows CE and 2) Toshiba M30 Laptops running Windows XP.
-Fig. 8 and 9 show map of site 1 and site 2 with target locations marked as small filled circles.
+In order to actually scan signal strengths, two types of consumer devices with built in WiFi Network Interface Cards (NIC) were used for RSS scanning: (1) HP iPAQ Pocket PC running Windows CE and (2) Toshiba M30 Laptops running Windows XP.
+Figs. 8 and 9 show map of sites 1 and 2 with target locations marked as small filled circles.

 Fig. 8.
-Experimental Site 1
+Experimental site 1.